-- Our different models include office espresso machines, office espresso coffee grinders, cafe, and restaurant espresso machines, and cafe and restaurant espresso grinders.
+- Our different models include home espresso machines, office espresso machines, office espresso coffee grinders, cafe, and restaurant espresso machines, and cafe and restaurant espresso grinders.

 - All manufacturers have a tendency to change without any notice to their distributors and dealers.

 - We do not check every machine that ships because sometimes within the same batch of machines delivered to us, there could be a difference.